hi-ogawa/electron-vite-experiment/README.md

 # electron-vite-experiment

-fiddling with electron and vite. ideas are mostly from https://github.com/cawa-93/vite-electron-builder.
+Fiddling with electron and vite.
+Basic ideas are from https://github.com/cawa-93/vite-electron-builder.

 ```sh
 pnpm i